ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 ptrdiff_t const size = end - memory; // Undefined behavior.
 ```

+There is also `intptr_t` which is an integer type large enough to hold the result of a data pointer cast to an integer.
+On most modern machines `intptr_t` and `size_t` have the same size.
+On machines with segmented memory they may be different.

 ## Integer Behavior

 Choosing either a signed or unsigned integer types comes with a number properties of the declared constant or variable.